ShaneErasmus/Design2/README.md

 All paths in this repo are relative, so it works from any subdirectory.

+## First Time Hardware setup
+After completing your hardware assembly, there are 4 demo binary files.
+These are for the 4 permutations for the 4 potential wiring of your motors.
+Flash AlignDemoX.bin onto the processor board.
+Press one of the buttons close to the IMU to activate the motors.
+If your robot isnt travelling forwards, flash a different DemoX until your robot is trying to move forward.
+It should avoid obstacles on each of its sides and indicate on the LEDS of the processor board if there is an object within 200mm

+This should indicate that your hardware works

 ## For students:
 Use [`StudentTemplate.slx`](./StudentTemplate.slx) as a clean starting point for your own implementation.